KakarotDB/qr-on-site/CONTRIBUTING.md

 - **Only merged PRs count**
 - Work on **only 1 issue at a time**
 - Complete within **48 hours** or issue gets unassigned
+- Moreover, you can **raise your own issues**, those will be added if impactful for the repo

 ---